Howard-Liang/Image-Processing-Filter/README.md

 ## Description

-This is a project originally for class EEE 5022 at National Taiwan University.
+This is a project originally for EEE 5022 at National Taiwan University.
 It implements an image filter/displayer chip that stores an input image into on-chip SRAM.
 It can then process a region of the saved image and display the processed region in raster-scan order.
 <p align="center">